aliouswang/SquareGridView/README.md

 # SquareGridView

-SquareGridView is a viewGroup for  display multiple images, it can used in recyclerView and ListView also!
+SquareGridView is a viewGroup for display multiple images, it is more light than GridView and GridLayout!
+I has optimize reuse performance in recyclerView and ListView for you!

 Please be free to use!
 Any questions you can add a issue or email me aliouswang@gmail.com!